 Breww has an advanced CSV stock take (also known as a stock count) function, that allows you and your team to perform accurate and auditable full counts of all your stock whenever you need.
 The stock take process will update your stock levels to those you specify in your CSV, whilst leaving a clear trail of changes throughout the process.

 The process is considered as a “wall-to-wall” stock take, where everything is counted and confirmed in one go, while no changes are made during the process.
 If you simply need to make a few adjustments, please use the adjustment tools on stock items and products instead of this process.

 Although a good knowledge of programs such as Excel, which allows editing of CSV files, is not required, it can be very useful at speeding up the process - especially for businesses with large quantities of stock.

 To begin a stock take, navigate to Products → Tools → Stock takes → Start stock take.
-There you will have the option of choosing either a Stock item or Products stock take:
+There, you will have the option of choosing which site you are performing your stock take at.
+You can select multiple sites if you are performing a simultaneous stock take at multiple sites.

-- A Stock item stock take will allow you to perform a stock take of all of your ingredients, packaging materials and any other item in the Inventory section.
+- A Stock item stock take will allow you to perform a stock take of all of your ingredients, packaging materials and any other item in the Stock items section.

 - A Products stock take will allow you to perform a stock take of all of your packaged beers found in the Products section.

 After choosing your stock take type, you will be taken to your stock take summary page.
-This will contain a file to download, containing all of your current stock.
-Now we simply need to update it, and re-upload it to Breww.
+This will contain a file to download, containing all of your current stock at the chosen sites.
+Now we simply need to update it and re-upload it to Breww.

 You don’t need to do both types of stock take in quick succession, although this is common practise, especially at “year-end”.